 Gorongosa Elephants Who's Who & Whereabouts

-We will bring with us customized versions of the same online tools developed by ElephantVoices for our Mara elephant conservation initiative Elephant Partners.
-With these tools we can register each elephant and collect observations in a systematic and efficient way.
-In collaboration with the Gorongosa Restoration Project and the National Park management we will, in time, make the Gorongosa Elephants Who's Who & Whereabouts Databases available to the public to explore, learn from and contribute to.
+With these tools we register each elephant and collect observations in a systematic and efficient way.
+In collaboration with the Gorongosa Restoration Project and the National Park management we may, in time, make the Gorongosa Elephants Who's Who & Whereabouts Databases available to the public to explore, learn from and contribute to.

-Each elephant in a population is an important individual and we will begin the process of identifying and registering elephants, one by one, and populating the Gorongosa Who's Who Database with photographs, physiognomic characteristics, and life history information.
-Along the way we must learn who is fearful, who is aggressive and spend extra time with these individuals to build their trust.
+Each elephant in a population is an important individual and we are identifying and registering elephants, one by one, and populating the Gorongosa Who's Who Database with photographs, physiognomic characteristics, and life history information.
+Along the way we are learning who is fearful, who is aggressive and we are spending extra time with these individuals to build their trust.

-As we build up our knowledge of individuals and their families, we will work toward estimating the size and structure of the population.
+As we accumulate knowledge of individuals and their families, we are working toward estimating the size and structure of the population.
 For example, what proportion of the population is male and female, young and old?
 Since this population has come through a period of extreme ivory poaching, a large portion of the population is tuskless.
 How many tuskless elephants are there?
 What are their ages and what does demographic pattern reflect about their past and mean for their future survival?

 More knowledge as basis for better protection

-Observations of individuals and families will be uploaded to the Gorongosa Whereabouts Database so that we can begin to understand the patterns that define this population, allowing management to better protect them.
+Observations of individuals and families are being uploaded to the Gorongosa Whereabouts Database so that we can understand the patterns that define this population, allowing management to better protect them.
 For example, we need to know who spends time with whom, where they go, when and why.